 Local activists from the unofficial " Youth Democratic Movement " took the initiative to inform the residents about the operation of the plant.
 For this, they are prosecuted and their initiative cannot be officially registered because they would be immediately shut down by the responsible authorities.

-Activist Mariam Avetisyan, together with experts, appealed to the Armenian Ministry of the Environment and Ministry of Health, informed the state authorities about the harm done both to the environment and to the health of factory workers, and promoted a discussion among the factory employees which led to a strike of 150 workers.
-In addition to its violations of occupational safety, the factory did not pay their salaries for six months.
+Activist Mariam Avetisyan, together with experts, and the Armenian Ministry of the Environment and the Ministry of Health, informed the authorities about the harm to the environment and the factory workers .
+In addition to his violations of occupational safety, he did not pay their salaries for six months.

-Soon after that Mariam and her colleagues experienced threats and blackmail and were even offered bribes in exchange for their silence.
-Somebody broke into the office of the “Youth Democratic Movement" and took all the photos and videos, some of their phones were wiretapped, and some of the members of the movement were expelled from universities because of their activities.
-According to the activists, the people behind this are the top managers of the plant, oligarchs from Russia and Armenia and local crime bosses.
+Soon after Mariam and her colleagues experienced threats and blackmail, and were offered bribes in exchange for their silence, with omeone broke into the office of "Youth Democratic Movement" and took all the photos and videos.
+Some of their phones were wiretapped, and some of the movements were expelled from universities because of their activities.
+According to the activists, the people behind this are top managers of the plant, oligarchs from Russia and Armenia, and local crime bosses.

-As a result of the activists' activities, workers’ strikes, and alleged economic problems, the plant stopped its operation temporarily.
-According to the local media , the plant is up for sale in order to pay salaries to the employees.
-At the same time, there is information that the plant still operates at night and that in the near future its operation will officially start again.
+As a result of activists' activities, worker strikes, and alleged economic problems, the plant stopped its operation temporarily.
+According to the local media , the plant is for sale to pay the employees' salaries.
+Although, sources say that the plant still works at night, and in the near future, its operation will officially start up again.